 The Modern Look

 Most smoking jackets have three pockets on the outside and usually a pocket reserved for cigars and perhaps another pocket on the inside chest.
 It is almost always vent-less in the back and the sides and features very little rigidity compared to a dinner jacket.
-The smoking jacket is cut roomier than a dinner jacket or blazer, similar to a dressing gown.
+The jacket is cut roomier than a dinner jacket or blazer, similar to a dressing gown.

 The smoking jacket is now the perfect alternative for when a tuxedo is too formal, a suit so commonplace, a sweater a bit too casual and a blazer too cliché.